The reason chocolate makes you so happy

 Turmeric and sorghum are also among the world’s elite foods

-If you took a closer look at the image above, you have likely already noticed something you already knew, namely that turmeric is one of the world’s healthiest foods.
+Another spice which is at the top of the list is turmeric, namely it is considered as one of the world’s healthiest foods.
 And then there is sorghum – in its own special way, the world’s most nutritious grain – it is REALLY a shame that it is used so infrequently in Europe.

 It may not be the easiest grain to bake bread with, but it works, and it can be used in muesli, different prepared foods, in the production of non-dairy milk substitutes and in lots of other recipes.
 As you can see in the image below, sorghum contains significantly more antioxidants than other staples we happily put on our plates – yes, even more than blueberries, strawberries, plums, broccoli, carrots and onions (see image).

 In my own kitchen, I have banned the useless, over-processed wheat products – mostly empty calories and very rich and very rich in (added) unhealthy/toxic gluten.

 Cinnamon – one of the healthiest things you can eat